liferay/liferay-docs/userGuide/en/chapters/12-server-configuration.markdown

 -   Enable / Disable email address verification.
 If you enable this, Liferay will send users a verification email with a link back to the portal to verify that the email address they entered is a valid one they can access.

 By default, all settings except for the last are enabled.
-User authentication by email address is an important default.
-Liferay defaults to this for several reasons:
+User authentication by email address is an important default for the following reasons:

 1. An email address is, by definition, unique to the user who owns it.